alexpmorris/pfsense-status-gateways-json/README.md

 # pfsense-status-gateways-json

-Module retrieves pfSense 2.x Dashboard Gateway Status and Traffic Graphs data in JSON format
+Module retrieves pfSense 2.x Dashboard Gateway Status and Network Traffic Graphs data in JSON format.

 "status" can be "force_down", "down", "loss" (for packet-loss warning), "delay" (for latency warning), or "okay" for online.